tempflip/CarND-Behavioral-Cloning-P3/writeup_template.md

 model.add(Dense(1))
 ```

 I'm starting with some pre-processing steps (cropping, normalizing and reducing palette.)
 I've noticed that if I reduce palette my model gets better results -- this is probably because it creates a more generic understanding of the input image.
-Also, a smaller croppend window looks better that a larger one.
+Also, a smaller window (the cropping step) looks better than a larger one.

-After pre-processing I'm adding to convolutional layers, both with 3x3 windows, a 2x2 pooling layers and a RELU activation function.
+After pre-processing I'm adding to convolutional layers, both with 3x3 windows, a 2x2 pooling layer and a RELU activation function.
 Please see my reflections about the inside data here:

 https://medium.com/@tempflip/how-robotic-cars-see-the-world-6af0808451fa#.ub60oe7er

-After the convolutinal layers I'm adding 2 fully connected layers, and the final result is a 1x1 matric (the steering angle.)
+After the convolutinal layers I'm adding 2 fully connected layers, and the final result is a 1x1 matrix (the steering angle.)

-I've tryed to add more convolutional layers, but they did not improve the performance -- it looks like after 2 convolutions the network can get enough data to create a generic understanding of the camere positions compared to the road edges.
+I've tryed to add more convolutional layers, but they did not improve the performance -- it looks like after 2 convolutions the network can get enough data to create a generic understanding of the camera position compared to the road edges.

 Also, adding more fully connected layers did not improve much the performance.

 ## Training Strategy

-I'm using the 'adam' optimizer, and the loss if an MSE.
+I'm using the 'adam' optimizer; the loss function is a MSE.
 I'm running the optimizer for 10 epochs, 10.000 samples in every epoch.
 I'm saving the model into a file (model.m5, included in the repo) which can be read by the drive.py script.

 ## Layer visualizations

-In order to visualise the network I need to rebuild it in a slightly different form -- in order to do update in the weights I can't have Dropout layers, so I'm getting rid of them.
-After rebuilding the network, I am setting the weights of trained layers of my original network:
+In order to visualise the network I need to rebuild it in a slightly different form -- in order to update the weights I can't have Dropout layers, so I'm getting rid of them.
+After rebuilding the network, I am setting the weights from the trained layers of my original network:

 ```
 vis_model.layers[3].set_weights(layer_dict['conv1'].get_weights())